Jason Magee

 Generate a GeoTIFF

-I’m specifying that I want the grid system to use the linear algorithm which uses Delaunay, the same triangulation algorithm I used to make the meshes in the other post.
-Despite this, my end result had some artefacts which I couldn’t figure out a reason for.
-I found that setting the outsize to be ludicrously large (e.g. 20000) minimized the artefacts to roughly 4 pixels, instead of 40, which I was able to sort out in Photoshop after.
+I’m specifying that I want the grid system to use the linear algorithm, which uses Delaunay, the same triangulation algorithm I used to make the meshes in the other post.
+Despite this, my end result had some artifacts I couldn’t figure out a reason for.
+I found that setting the outsize to be ludicrously large (e.g. 20000) minimized the artifacts to roughly 4 pixels, instead of 40, which I was able to sort out in Photoshop after.

 Converting to RAW